Seagate/cortx/doc/community-build/docker/cortx-all/README.md

     cd cortx-re/docker/cortx-deploy/
     ./build.sh -b http://$HOSTNAME
     ```
-    Note: You can use IP Address instead of $HOSTNAME if hostname is not reachable.
+    Note: You can use IP Address of system instead of $HOSTNAME if hostname is not reachable.
+You can find IP address using `ip addr show` command.

 6. Run the below command to see recently generated cortx-all image details.
     ```